Agoric/documentation/main/getting-started/deploying.md

 * [`dapp-simple-exchange`](https://github.com/Agoric/dapp-simple-exchange/blob/master/api/deploy.js)
 * [`dapp-autoswap`](https://github.com/Agoric/dapp-autoswap/blob/master/api/deploy.js)

 For an example of additions needed to support IBC (*Inter-Blockchain Communication protocol*), see the [`dibc-encouragement` branch](https://github.com/Agoric/dapp-encouragement/compare/master..dibc-encouragement).
-The link takes you to a page showing the differences in various files in the Encouragement Dapp between the master branch and a branch which supports IBC.
+The link takes you to a page showing the differences in various files in the Encouragement Dapp between the master branch and a branch which integrates IBC.

 Application deployment steps may include:
 * Bundle the `api` code and deploy it to the running local "api" process (ag-solo)